ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-1-2.md

-Chapter 2: Importance of Leadership Skills for Career Advancement
+Importance of Leadership Skills for Career Advancement
 =================================================================

 Leadership skills play a crucial role in career advancement, propelling individuals towards greater opportunities and success.
 In this chapter, we will explore the significance of developing and honing leadership skills, as well as the benefits that they bring to one's career growth.